juanferborjab/avalithtest/README.md

 		The @DeleteMapping annotation for HTTP DELETE "/ developers/{id}" map 			requests in a specific controller method: deleteDeveloper :("/{id}”).

-	TechnologieController
-	Handles a GET request for the /technologies endpoint.
-		The @PostMapping annotation for maps "/technologies" HTTP POST requests in 		a specific handler method: createTechnologie.

 DATABASE:
-The database is running in Heroku, for this application used to Postgres.
+The database is running in Heroku.
+Postgres was used for developing this application.
 The schema of database contains:
 	-developer
 	-developer_technologies